Proving Wrongful Death Investigation Services

 Why Clients Choose Dr. Chundru as a Medical Malpractice Expert Witness

-Attorneys rely on Dr. Chundru because of the expertise, guidance, and experience he can bring to their case.
+Attorneys rely on Dr. Satish Chundru because of the expertise, guidance, and experience he can bring to their cases.

 In many situations, a Forensic background such as Dr. Chundru’s provides attorneys with an advantage over a clinical approach.
 In general, a clinician is trained to diagnose and treat medical concerns, while a Forensic Pathologist is knowledgeable in the causes and circumstances of death, including the patient’s physiology and disease processes.